mumblez/gwg/README.md

   ...
 ```
 systemd will capture stdout and will also add a timestamp so best to set to `false`.

+## Concurrency
+Default is set to 5 threads so that means 5 concurrent clones / updates, diminishing returns if you set too high, you are bound by storage write speed and network bandwidth!

 ## basic systemd service config
 ```